Evolution of the accretion disk-corona during bright hard-to-soft state transition: A reflection spectroscopic study with GX 339-4: Discussion

 where $r_{in}$ is the true inner disk radius (in units of km) and $\Xi$ is the relativistic color correction factor (of the order of unity).
 We would like to emphasize here that a negligible value of the {\tt diskbb} normalization, or a non-requirement of the disk quasi-blackbody component in the spectrum (as seen in the hard state spectra of our reflection analysis) does not necessarily imply that the accretion disk is highly truncated, or even absent.
 A likely interpretation for this is that the cool thermal photons emitted by the disk are almost entirely Comptonized in a $\tau \gtrsim 1$ corona (see Figure \ref{fig:simplcut}f), and so the transmitted (unscattered) portion of that emission is indiscernibly weak.
 Note that this does not prevent one from being able to place one-sided constraint of {\tt diskbb} parameters with the {\tt simplcut} model.
 Moreover, \textit{RXTE}/PCA has its low-energy cut-off at $\sim$3 keV, allowing only the Wien tail of the blackbody spectrum in the observable band.
 The blackbody component during the hard state of GX 339--4, primarily dominant at energies below PCA's energy sensitivity has been observed with other instruments \citep{2006ApJ...653..525M, 2008ApJ...680..593T, 2008MNRAS.387.1489R, 2015A&A...573A.120P, 2016MNRAS.458.2199B}.

 As a next step, we plug in previously estimated values of $f_{col}$ from the scaling relation into eq. \ref{eq:norm}, and retrieve the evolution of inner disk radius assuming the following about the system's intrinsic parameters: $M=8\pm2 M_{\odot}$, $D_{\rm 10} = 0.8\pm0.2$, inclination, $\theta$ = $45\pm15^\circ$ and the dimensionless spin parameter to be $a_{\star}=0.950\pm0.049$ (see \S\ref{sec:intro}).
 Figure \ref{fig:Rin_fcol} shows the evolution of the inner disk radius independently measured from the continuum fitting method, and the corresponding value of $f_{col}$ used at different hardness values.
+From Figure \ref{fig:Rin_fcol}, we see that the radius of the inner disk's truncation obtained via continuum fitting method stays at $\lesssim$4 $R_{\rm ISCO}$ across the bright intermediate states.
+These independent measurements of $R_{\rm in}$ are in excellent agreement with the inner disc truncation obtained from reflection analysis (compare circle and diamond markers in Figure \ref{fig:Rin_fcol}), further bolstering our results.